yonglehou/Conduit/readme.md

 building a distributed service architecture.
 This message protocol supports service discovery and capability discovery.
 A ConduitComponent can publish a FindAvailableServices query which will propogate the service bus.
 Every Conduit responds to this message by default allowing for your ConduitComponent to detect what capabilities exist on the network.
-This is all automatic, by building a ConduitComponent that subscribes to messages, the ConduitComponent already understands what to send as a response to the query.
+This is all automatic.
+By creating a ConduitComponent that subscribes to messages, the ConduitComponent already understands what to send as a response to the query.

 ## How to get started